aimms/documentation/dataexchange/api.rst

 	:param streamName: name of memory stream to import content into
 	:param content: input string parameter holding the string to import into the memory stream

+.. js:function:: dex::AppendStream

+	Append the content of a string parameter into an existing memory stream.
+This function supports string parameters up to 8 KB of content.

+	:param streamName: name of memory stream to append content to
+	:param content: input string parameter holding the string to append to the memory stream

 .. js:function:: dex::ExportStreamContent

 	Export the content of an existing memory stream into a string parameter.
 This function supports exporting memory streams up to 8KB.